pvasek/kudu-wiki/Test-your-ASP.NET-Core-repo-locally.md

 #### Build your solution

 Build it in-place using the following command.
-Adjust to make your solution file:
+Change `MySolution.sln` to the name of your solution file:

     msbuild MySolution.sln /t:Build /p:Configuration=Release